The Guide To Dietary Fats

 You have heard me bang this drum a bit: we get too much omega-6 from our diets and we need to increase our omega-3 intake.
 I’ve stated vaguely that omega-6 tends to be more inflammatory than omega-3.
-In an upcoming webinar, we’ll tackle inflammation and this specific mechanism, so sign up to get notified when that class will be here.
+I tackled inflammation - and this specific mechanism - in the podcast episode Inflammation: The Silent Killer.

 Omega-6 fats are linoleic acid (LA) and gamma-linoleic acid (GLA), along with a few others you’ve probably never heard of.